cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 ## Styling

-The mathfield can be styled using the `style` attribute on the `<math-field>` tag, for example to change the base font size or add a border.
+The mathfield can be styled using the `style` attribute on the `<math-field>` tag or by defining a CSS rule targeting the mathfield.

+This can be used to change the base font size or add a border.

  Change line 2-6 of the HTML in the playground below with `color: #dde; background: #256291;`.